“This Place Matters” rally to save the farm, June 2013

 – Social Justice and Human Rights, with a special focus on past and present day issues related to immigrants of ALL origins to the United States

-FoM has considerable amounts of money for capital improvements to the Mukai house and Japanese Garden from our amazing public partners.
-We expect to finish restoration of these components by the end of 2018.
-In 2019 going forward, the house and garden will be open to the public with featured events, parties, picnics, workshops, and general garden picnics and strolls.
+FoM has assembled funding for capital improvements to the Mukai house and Japanese garden, thank to our amazing public partners.
+We expect to finish restoration of these soon.
+Already, the house and garden are open to the public with featured events, parties, picnics, workshops, and general garden strolls.

 For more information on Friends of Mukai, our accomplishments, our goals, our programming, our events, and usage of the facility, please email us.